geleto/cascador-ai/README.md

 -   **Orchestrating multiple sources:** You are fetching data from several APIs, databases, and other renderers and need to combine them into a single, coherent object.
 -   **Readability is key for complex flows:** The top-to-bottom, `await`-free syntax makes complex data dependencies easy to follow.

--   **`TemplateRenderer`**: Use when the primary output is a rendered string (for instance an HTML or a Markdown).
+-   **`Template`**: Use when the primary output is a rendered string (for instance an HTML or a Markdown).
 Ideal for the presentation layer.

 **Use When:**
 -   **The output is text:** You are generating a final, human-readable document.